llmrisks/llmrisks.github.io/src/content/post/week4_copy.md

   <td colspan=1 align="center"> Figure 3 <b>Group 3 Ideation </b></td>
 </table>

+Discussions

-Discussion 1: What are the potential implications of LLMs reaching or surpassing human expertise in medical knowledge?
+What are the potential implications of LLMs reaching or surpassing human expertise in medical knowledge?
 Find advantages and disadvantages of Med-LLM.
 How can we make the model perform better?
 What are the limitations?

 •	At what point do we trust doctors vs LLMs and to what extent?

 •	Are LLMs more convenient than going to a doctor?

 •	People will be more prone to self-diagnosis

 •	People could be more honest with AI than a human being

 •	Should we let AI write prescriptions?

 •	How can we truly verify what is right and what is wrong?

 •	AI could obviously give a better diagnosis than human whose experiences effect diagnoses

 •	What would happen when different Ais give different results?

 •	There is a lot of data to train with and fine tune.
 Is this worth the time and effort?

 •	Who is taking accountability for the mistakes made by AI?
 If a doctor does something wrong, they can have their license taken, but this is that the case for AI